knbknb/find-emoji-dik/README.md

 (Read toots from Mastodon, parse most recent toot; post fragment to LLM API, let LLM translate to Emojis, process LLM response, post fragment+Emojis to own account)

-You can fetch a random snippet from a static text file with:
+You can fetch a random snippet from a text file stored in `data/` with:

-    ./src/emojis-mobydick.py --static-file path/to/mark-twain-from-gutenberg.txt --signature "Mark Twain"
+    ./src/emojis-mobydick.py --data-file path/to/mark-twain-from-gutenberg.txt --signature "Mark Twain"

 (Read random snippet from text file, let LLM translate to Emojis, process LLM response, post fragment+Emojis to own account)